malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 ## Problem Formulation
-* Predicting Customer disatisfaction using binary target variable.
+* Predicting Customer dissatisfaction using binary target variable.
 * **Models:**
   * **Logistic Regression**:
     *  A baseline model for binary classification.
 Used because it is quick to train and simple.